What Is a Diminished Value Claim?

 Shopper Approved

 Car owners can use formula 17c to calculate their vehicles’ diminished values.
-If you need to calculate your car’s diminished value, grab a calculator and follow these three steps:
+If you need to calculate your car’s diminished value, grab a calculator and complete the following steps:[3]

 1. Determine your car’s value

-The first step is to determine your vehicle’s value.
-Some online resources have free valuation estimators, like KBB, CARFAX, and the National Automobile Dealers Association (NADA).
+Some online resources have free fair value estimators, like KBB, CARFAX, and the National Automobile Dealers Association (NADA).

 2. Apply a 10% cap

-Next, take 10% of the fair market value of your vehicle from step 1.
-This is called the base loss of value.
+Next, take 10% of the fair market value of your vehicle from step 1 to get the base loss of value.
 This represents the maximum payout an insurance company will provide when you file a claim.

 In the diminished value formula, you can take the estimated value of your vehicle and multiply it by 10%.
 For example, if NADA shows that your car’s estimated value is $15,000, the base loss of value is $1,500.